carac01/Front-End-JavaScript/Lesson_1_Introduction.md

 #### Option 3: Nice

-Waiting till everything will be load to execute the script:
+Waiting till the web page content will be loaded to execute the script - for these purposes also could be applicable [_window.onload_](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onload):

 ```html
 <!DOCTYPE html>